mrtkmynsndev/mrtkmynsndev/README.md

 ### 🤖 Think Simple

-- 👾 I am an Backend Developer in Turkey, Istanbul
+- 👾 I am an Backend Developer with focusing Cloud Services
+-
 - 💬 Ask me about C#, Golang and AWS Cloud Services